Optimal transport from Lebesgue to Poisson: Introduction and statement of main results

 Here $B_n:=[0,2^n)^d\subset\R^d$.
-The \emph{scale} $\vartheta:\R_+\to\R_+$ will always be some strictly increasing, continuous function with $\vartheta(0)=0$ and $\lim\limits_{r\to\infty}\vartheta(r)=\infty.$\\
+The \emph{scale} $\vartheta\dvtx \R_+\to\R_+$ will always be some strictly increasing, continuous function with $\vartheta(0)=0$ and $\lim_{r\to\infty}\vartheta(r)=\infty.$

-A coupling $\omega\mapsto q^\omega$ of the Lebesgue measure and the point process is called \emph{optimal} if it minimizes the asymptotic mean cost functional and if it is \emph{translation invariant} in the sense that its distribution is invariant under push forwards of the measures $dq^\omega(x,y)$ on $\R^d\times\R^d$ by translations $(x,y)\mapsto (x+z,y+z),\ z\in\Z^d$.
-Our main result states \begin{theorem} If the asymptotic mean transportation cost is finite then there exists a unique optimal coupling of the Lebesgue measure and the point process $\mu^\bullet$. \end{theorem}
+A coupling $\omega\mapsto q^\omega$ of the Lebesgue measure and the point process is called \emph{optimal} if it minimizes the asymptotic mean cost functional and if it is \emph{equivariant} in the sense that $q^{\omega+z}(A+z,B+z)=q^\omega(A,B)$ for all $z\in\R^d$ and Borel sets $A,B\in\mathcal B(\R^d).$ Our main result states the following: \begin{theorem} If the asymptotic mean transportation cost

+is finite, then there exists a unique optimal coupling of the Lebesgue measure and the point process $\mu^\bullet$. \end{theorem}